JCM-Inc/BattleCode/README.md

 $ cd BattleCode/

-$ npm install

-$ cd public

-$ bower install

-$ cd ..

-$ webpack -w

 $ npm run setup
 ```

 **For Database:**

 BattleCode uses MongoDB through Mongoose.
 Setup a local instance of a MongoDB or use Mlabs and reconfigure dbTools.js to connect to it.

 ## <a name="contributing"></a>4.
 Contributing